StanfordHPDS/egfr_equation_shc/README.md

 Our code is written in SQL (BigQuery) and python version 3.9.1.
 Required python packages include pandas (version 2.0.3), google.cloud (3.3.5), matplotlib (3.3.3), numpy (version 1.25.1), and statsmodels (0.14.0).

+1. Create tables for analysis
+Code: OMOP_queries.sql runs the SQL code to generate tables required for our analysis.
+Data from Stanford Health Care is in the Observational Medical Outcomes Partnership (OMOP) common data model format.

-1. Analysis of nephrology referrals
+3. Analysis of nephrology referrals
 Code: kidney_clinic_referral_1_31_24.py runs the interrupted time series regression to assess changes to the quarterly rates of nephrology referrals at SHC after the implementation of the eGFR formula without race adjustment (CKD-EPI 2021).

-2. Analysis of nephrology visits
+4. Analysis of nephrology visits
 Code: kidney_clinic_visit_1_31_24.py runs the interrupted time series regression to assess changes to the quarterly rates of nephrology visits at SHC after the implementation of the eGFR formula without race adjustment (CKD-EPI 2021).